Engage - Ordering eTexts/publisher Digital Learning Tools (DLTs) with the Order Tool [UW-Madison]

 - To make changes after placing an order, you may Edit a placed order or Cancel an order

 - View your order history to locate previous orders

-- If there is an item you’d like to use that isn’t available on the catalog, submit a content request (topic 4 in linked doc)
+- If there is an item you’d like to use that isn’t available on the catalog, submit a content request (or review the above panel)

 - If someone else created the order on your behalf, only they will be able to make changes.

 Note on Searching: You can search ISBN, by title, or by author.
 Typically, ISBN is the easiest.
 If you're having trouble finding your eText/DLT, you can use the filters to show only eText, only DLT, or only a specific publisher.
 If you still cannot find the correct materials, you can submit a Content Request.
 These requests will be reviewed by Unizin and the materials will be added to the Order Tool's catalog.
 It should be noted that, depending on when submitted, they may not be available by the time the order period closes.

 If you are teaching a course that is using Engage and a new section is added after you've placed your order, you will need to order your eText/DLT for the new section.
 If the ordering period has passed, please contact the DoIT Help Desk to have a case sent to the Engage Team to get that ordered.

 If a section is dropped, you do not need to do anything - the order will be canceled automatically.

 Next Steps for Instructors

 For next steps (such as creating your syllabus or setting up your course) please review the following documents: